jina-ai/jina/docs/datatype/image/text2image.md

 ```

 Now it's time to index the dataset that we have downloaded.
 Actually, we will index images inside the `images` folder.
-This helper function will convert image files into Jina Documents, creates a generator and yields documents:
+This helper function will convert the image files into Documents, create a generator and yields Documents:

 ```python
 import glob